MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/file/file-createoutstream-method.md

 Creates an OutStream object for a file.
 This enables you to export or write data to the file.

 > [!NOTE]
-> This method is supported only in Business Central on-premises from runtime version 1.0 and onward.
+> This method is supported only in Business Central on-premises.

 ## Syntax
 ```AL